 The Division of Perceptual Studies (DOPS), formerly the Division of Personality Studies, is a unit of the Department of Psychiatry & Neurobehavioral Sciences at the University of Virginia, in Charlottesville, VA.
 The Division of Perceptual Studies (DOPS) was founded as a research unit of the Department of Psychiatric Medicine at UVA by Dr. Ian Stevenson in 1967. (see History and Description for more information about the founding of DOPS).

 Utilizing scientific methods, the researchers within The Division of Perceptual Studies investigate apparent paranormal phenomena especially in the following areas of research:

 Radio Interviews on the topic of Reincarnation Research:

-- Dr. Tucker appeared on the syndicated NPR, Wisconsin Public Radio program "To the Best of Our Knowledge" in November of 2005 to discuss his book and research in the area of reincarnation.
-Follow this link to hear Dr. Tucker in segment two of the program entitled The Meaning of Life: In the Beginning.
+Dr. Jim Tucker appeared on the syndicated NPR Wisconsin Public Radio program "To the Best of Our Knowledge" in November of 2005 to discuss his research in the area of reincarnation.
+Listen to Dr. Tucker in segment two of the program, The Meaning of Life: In the Beginning.

 Video on the topic of Near Death Experience Research: